-Carlin Hartman is in his third season as an assistant coach for the Sooners.
+Carlin Hartman is entering his fourth season as an assistant coach for the Sooners.
 Hartman was hired by head coach Lon Kruger on May 4, 2016 after spending the previous two seasons as the associate head coach at Rice University.